swallace17/wallacelabs.site/content/posts/Static Site Hosting with Docker, Hugo, and NGINX Proxy Manger/index.md

 Begin by [installing the Docker Engine](https://docs.docker.com/engine/install/) using the instructions specific to your OS (If you do happen to be using Unraid, Docker is already installed).
 Once Docker is installed, we're going to setup a development environment for your site by setting up a few contaniers.

 ### Configuring the Development Environment
-First, we're going to install the Hugo Container.
+Now we're going to build your site using the [Hugo Docker Container](https://hub.docker.com/r/klakegg/hugo/).
+The Hugo container is not designed to be

-//**Test Hugo Docker container and continue based around hosting Hugo on docker**

 start by [installing Hugo](https://gohugo.io/getting-started/installing/).
 I reccomend the [Docker method](https://gohugo.io/getting-started/installing/#docker) as it keeps everything in a neat package isolated from the rest of your system, but installing directly to your host works fine too, and is a bit less complicated.